Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding a Tiling problem in a 2D rotationally symmetric Hamiltonian

 Tiles are consequently described by a $4$-tuple, conventionally starting from the topmost edge in a clockwise fashion.
 However, not all of these $4$-tuples represent elements from the set of valid Robinson tiles

 so we penalize those combinations that do not yield a Robinson tile as described in the beginning of this section.
 We do this by the following plaquette interaction:

 \begin{theorem} Given a lattice $\Lambda(L\times H)$, where the sites are located in the middle point of the edges of the unit cells, the rotationally invariant Hamiltonian $H_c$ given by local interaction $h_c$ (Equation \ref{eq:tiling_penalty}) describes the tiling problem associated to $\mathcal{R}$, the set of modified Robinson tiles described by its edges (Equation \ref{eq:robinson_tiles}).
-That is, there is a unique $0$-energy configuration that encodes the valid tiling of the $L\times H$ section of the plane. \end{theorem} \begin{proof} The Hamiltonian consists only of positive energy penalties.
+That is, there exist zero-energy configurations that encode a valid tiling of the $L\times H$ section of the plane. \end{theorem} \begin{proof} The Hamiltonian $H_c$ consists only of positive energy penalties.
 Therefore, the minimal energy occurs when the number of penalties is also minimized.
-Given the form of the tiles, a unique no penalty configuration (a valid tiling) is possible.
-This is the ground state energy, and any other configuration (with defects) will have a positive energy.
+By Equation \ref{eq:tiling_penalty}, a positive energy contribution can only emerge from invalid tiles.
+Additionally, as the modified Robinson tiles are designed to enforce a correct tiling of the whole plane (without fault lines), then a zero-penalty (with no invalid tiles) configuration can be achieved, translating into a zero-energy configuration.

 An energy penalty is given when a certain tile configuration does not exist.
 As all rotations and reflections of the tiles are considered as part of the tile set, rotating a valid/invalid tile will still yield a valid/invalid tile, respectively.
-Therefore, $h_c\ket{P} = h_c(U_{\pi/2}\ket{P}) = h_c(U_{\pi/2}^2\ket{P})=h_c(U_{\pi/2}^3\ket{P})$, and thus $H_c$ is rotationally invariant. \end{proof}
+Therefore, $h_c\ket{P} = h_c(U_{\pi/2}\ket{P})$, and thus $H_c$ is rotationally invariant. \end{proof}